crazypigs/MoopMap-Privacy-policy/README.md

-# MoopMap-Privacy-policy
+# Mood Map Privacy policy
-Mood Map app Privacy policy
+The Data is stored on the device using SQlite.